What You Need to Know About Hormonal Hair Loss

-A good choice is GRO+ Advanced Hair Serum, which contains the same powerful ingredients as our bestselling GRO Hair Serum but also has the added benefit of micro-encapsulated, full-spectrum CBD.
-The CBD penetrates the skin, reaching the precious hair follicles at the root level.
-The natural, vegan blend of mung beans, red clover, curcumin, and Nicotiana benthamiana target problem areas, strengthen roots and help increase the hair's density, thickness and volume.
+GRO+ Advanced Hair Serum contains the same powerful ingredients as our bestselling GRO Hair Serum but also has the added benefit of micro-encapsulated, broad-spectrum CBD.
+The natural, vegan blend of mung beans, red clover, curcumin, and Nicotiana benthamiana encourages thicker, fuller looking hair in as soon as 90 days.

 "Hair loss is almost always an indication of something going wrong or changing in the body," Abdullah advised.
 "So it's important as your first step to see your doctor and health care provider."